Black hole shadows in nonminimally coupled Weyl connection gravity: Summary and Conclusion

 Looking ahead, several directions naturally follow from the present study.
 First, extending the analysis to rotating solutions would be essential, as spin-induced effects could amplify deviations from GR and provide complementary observational signatures.
 Second, incorporating additional observables, such as photon ring substructure, lensing signatures, or quasinormal mode spectra, could strengthen the phenomenological constraints on non-metricity.
 Third, revisiting black hole properties derived in Boyer-Lindquist coordinates and generalizing them consistently within Weyl geometries would clarify the robustness of previously established results.
 Ultimately, combining shadow observations with independent probes, such as gravitational-wave measurements, may offer a comprehensive strategy to test the role of non-metricity and further assess the viability of Weyl connection gravity as an extension of GR.

 \acknowledgments{ ML acknowledges support from Fundo Regional da Ciência e Tecnologia and Azores Government through the Fellowship M3.1.a/F/031/2022, and from FCT/Portugal through CAMGSD, IST-ID, projects UID/04459/2025 and the H2020-MSCA-2022-SE project EinsteinWaves, GA No.101131233.
+FSNL acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, and funding through the grants UID/04434/2025, and PTDC/FIS-AST/0054/2021.
 FSNL acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, and funding through the grants UID/04434/2025, and PTDC/FIS-AST/0054/2021.}